-The need for senior citizen housing will increase as the general population of the community grows older.
+The need for shared housing with special care (RC-Aug 9/22;E-Sep 15/22) will increase as the general population of the community grows older.
 This need will be particularly acute for those persons living in inadequate housing and/or paying a relatively high percentage of their total income for housing.
 The federal, provincial and municipal governments, in cooperation with local housing authorities, have been actively involved in trying to meet this need throughout Halifax County.
+Additionally, the amenities offered by residential neighbourhoods and the services offered by centralized commercial development may be beneficial to users of residential care facilities.
+(RC-Aug 9/22;E-Sep 15/22)

-The Municipality strongly supports the provision of senior citizen housing and it is the intention of this strategy to provide for the development of senior citizen housing throughout the Plan Area.
+The Municipality strongly supports the provision of shared housing with special care (RC-Aug 9/22;E-Sep 15/22) and it is the intention of this strategy to provide for the development of shared housing with special care (RC-Aug 9/22;E-Sep 15/22) throughout the Plan Area.
 However, it is also recognized that there are certain locational and design concerns which must be addressed if this housing is to be properly integrated within the community.
 Therefore, such development will be considered within the Urban Residential and Commercial Core Designations by specific development agreements as provided for under the Planning Act.